till-s/mecatica-usb/README.md

-# TSILL Usb
+# Mecatica Usb

 by Till Straumann, 2023.

 ## Introduction

-TSILL Usb is a versatile and generic USB-2-device implementation in VHDL supporting an ULPI-standard interface (using an off-the shelf ULPI PHY chip).
+Mecatica Usb is a versatile and generic USB-2-device implementation in VHDL supporting an ULPI-standard interface (using an off-the shelf ULPI PHY chip).